mihirk284/GSoC2020/README.md

 ## Reference

-This work was a part of the Gazebosim project.
+This work was a part of the GazeboSim project.
 It was implemented in Gazebo as a visual and widely used within the robotics community.
 This work was to be ported to ign-rendering and made compatible with the new rendering framework, compatible with both Ogre1 and Ogre2.

 <!-- ![Implementation in Gazebo Classic](./media/gazebo_cl_example.gif){:height="36px" width="36px"} -->